shadowndacorner/Unity-VCS-Utilities/README.md

 Currently only git support is implemented, but there is an abstract interface to add support for whatever your preferred VCS is.
 As for git, all functionality is implemented using the command line so it should theoretically support your preferred git host.
 However, it has only been tested with GitHub.

-*Note that this project is not designed to be an all-in-one VCS client.
+Note that this project is not designed to be an all-in-one VCS client.
 It is meant to be used in addition to an external VCS client.
 This is explicitly meant to make the workflow of integrating with an external client easier for users who are less versed in how VCS works.
-For example, I personally use Github Desktop and the git command line with this.*
+For example, I personally use Github Desktop and the git command line with this.

+*Disclaimer: This is an initial release.
+There will probably be bugs.
+You have been warned.*

 # Features
 ![Project Window](http://shadowndacorner.com/wp-content/uploads/2018/02/ss-2018-02-25-at-04.50.10.jpg "Project Window with UVCSU, including modifications and locks")